darthinvader/Creative-Writing/Book 1/08 Editing/Style Guide.md

 # Style Guide

 Voice & tense:
-- Narrative POV:
+- Narrative POV: Third-person limited, single-POV per scene (deep in one character’s interior at a time).
+No head-hopping.
+Interior sensations and judgments are filtered through the POV character.
-- Verb tense:
+- Verb tense: Past.
 - Register & tone:

 Conventions: